ooochoche/scanguard/README.md

 - **User-Friendly Interface**: Easy-to-use interface for quick and seamless scanning.
 - **Secure Database**: Robust backend to ensure data integrity and security.

-## Technical Details

-### Architecture

-SCANGUARD uses a microservices architecture with a web frontend and a backend.

-- **Frontend**: Built with React Native for cross-platform compatibility.
-- **Backend**: TypeScript for the backend.
-- **Smart Contract**: Used for secure and transparent contract management.
-- **zkPass**: For zero knowledge product verification

-### Tech Stack

-- **Frontend**: Starknet-React
-- **Backend**: TypeScript
-- **Smart Contracts**: Cairo
-- **zkPass**: Zero Knowledge

-## Demo

-### Walkthrough

-1. **Access the SCANGUARD Web Application**
-   - Open your preferred web browser.
-   - Navigate to the SCANGUARD web application by entering the URL: [https://scan-guard.vercel.app/](#).
-2. **Home Screen Overview**
-   - Upon accessing the SCANGUARD web application, you will be taken to the Home Screen.
-   - The Home Screen displays options to scan a product and view scan history.
-3. **Scanning a Product's QR Code**
-   - Click on the "Scan" button on the Home Screen.
-   - Allow the web application to access your device’s camera if prompted.
-   - Hold the camera over the product's QR code, ensuring it is within the scanning frame.
-   - The web application will automatically detect and scan the QR code.
-4. **Viewing Product Information**
-   - After scanning, the web application will retrieve information about the product from the SCANGUARD database.
-   - If the product is genuine, you will see detailed information about the product, including:
-     - **Product Name**: The name of the product.
-     - **Manufacturer**: The company that produced the product.
-     - **Batch Number**: The batch number assigned by the manufacturer.
-     - **Production Date**: The date when the product was manufactured.
-     - **Expiry Date**: The date when the product will expire, if applicable.
-     - **Product Description**: Additional details about the product.
-5. **Authenticity Status**
-   - If the product is genuine, the web application will display the product information, indicating that the product is verified as authentic.
-   - If the product is counterfeit or not found in the database, the web application will return a 404 Error: Not Found indicating that the product is not genuine and may be a counterfeit.

 ## Future Work

 - **AI and Machine Learning**: Implementing AI to detect patterns and anomalies in product data for more effective counterfeit detection.
 - **Expanded Database**: Continuously expanding the database to include more products and manufacturers.

-## FAQs

-### Common Questions and Issues

-1. How does SCANGUARD work?
-   SCANGUARD works by scanning a product's QR code, which retrieves detailed information about the product and verifies its authenticity.
-2. Which products can be scanned?
-   SCANGUARD can scan any product that has a registered QR code in our database, including pharmaceuticals, electronics, cosmetics, and more.
-3. How can I add my product to SCANGUARD?
-   Manufacturers with registered company(CAC) can contact us at scanguard.team@example.com to register their products and get QR codes integrated into our system.

 #### How SCANGUARD Can Help Africans